routechoices/routechoices-server/README.md

 ![screenshot](https://cdn.rphlo.com/routechoices-screenshot.png)

-Server for live GPS tracking in orienteering events context.
+Server solution for live GPS tracking of orienteering events.

 This project is based on the python django framework.